 “Be Somebody”

-jacketThe “Be Somebody” fund was created in 2016 to support teachers of Lexington City Schools in their efforts to provide creative learning opportunities for students.
+jacketThe “Be Somebody” fund was created in 2016 to support teachers of Lexington City Schools in their efforts to provide creative learning opportunities for students and honor Charles and Julia England.

 Through the Charles and Julia England Foundation you can make a tax deductible donation of which 100% will go to teachers in Lexington City Schools who submit successful creative learning grant applications.
 Haga clic aqui para el español.